Rome wants not only men, but also nations and vast territories, to be associated to her name. Claudius

 The senators complain: these are barbarians!
 War did not end all that long ago.
 It must not be forgotten that these Gauls massacred Roman legionnaires.
 It is whispered that the Emperor is blinded by his origins, because he was born in Lyon.

 But Claudius doesn't give in.
 For him, the greatness of Rome comes from its diversity.
 The voice of this people, who are now part of the Empire, must be heard.
 Hairy Gaul must enter the Senate.

 What was the outcome of the debate?
-Claudius prevailed, as indicated in a text by the historian Tacitus and confirmed by the text of the Claudian Table.
+Claudius prevailed, as indicated in a text by the historian Tacitus and confirmed by the text of the Lyon Tablet.
 This impressive bronze plaque transcribes the Emperor's vibrant speech.
 The Gauls undoubtedly decided to have it engraved to celebrate a major political change that was to their benefit.